-For example, a Human Resources department wanted to find out why they took 3-4 months to replace an employee who resigned.
+Consider a Human Resources department that wanted to find out why they took three or four months to replace an employee who resigned.
 They found this performance unacceptable and it did not meet the needs of their organization.

 The icebreaker activity encompassed a full meeting session during which they flow-charted their entire hiring process as it existed at that moment.
 Since this was an immediate activity that everyone in the department could participate in, it served as its own icebreaker.

-The second example of an activity icebreaker is a commonly used approach to debriefing work events or activities.
-For example, a team met to debrief an employee team-building event that is scheduled annually.
-Instead of using an artificial icebreaker, their icebreaker was a brainstorming session about the event.
+Let's say a team met to debrief an annual employee team-building event.
+Instead of using a random icebreaker, their icebreaker was a brainstorming session about the event.